mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/accessibility/index.md

 NVDA is Windows-only, and you'll need to install it.

 1. Download it from [nvaccess.org](https://www.nvaccess.org/).
-You can choose whether to make a donation or download it for free; you'll also need to give them your e-mail address before you can download it.
+You can choose whether to make a donation or download it for free; you'll also need to give them your email address before you can download it.
 2. Once downloaded, install it — you double-click the installer, accept the license and follow the prompts.
 3. To start NVDA, double-click on the program file/shortcut, or use the keyboard shortcut Ctrl + Alt + N. You'll see the NVDA welcome dialog when you start it.
 Here you can choose from a couple of options, then press the _OK_ button to get going.